bbc/psammead/packages/containers/psammead-timestamp-container/README.md

 ## Exports

-`/utilities` - exports various functions for dealing with timestamps.
+`/utilities` - exports functions for dealing with timestamps.

 ## When to use this component